Display and displacement

 With us, discussing how we can rethink display in its tension with displacement, are three invited guests: artist and researcher Charl Landvreugd, research programmer and curator Rita Ouedraogo and artist Jay Tan.

-The radio show will be broadcast live from the office of If I Can't Dance at Westerdok 606-608, Amsterdam.
-Audience is welcome to attend and join for lunch after the show and meet the guests in person.
+The radio show was broadcasted live from the office of If I Can't Dance at Westerdok 606-608, Amsterdam, where audience was welcome to attend.
 If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution is an art organisation dedicated to exploring the evolution and typology of performance and performativity in contemporary art.
 Their 2019-20 programme coalesces around the field of inquiry Ritual and Display.